husarion/rosbot-xl-manipulation/README.md

  * `RT` - close gripper
  * `LT` - open gripper

+The cartesian coordinate frame was defined to be in the `link2` - that's why the Y direction is actually yaw rotation.

 If the manipulator stops moving it could be near collision (may not appear so, because collision bounds are larger than the robot) or singularity.
 If that happens the easiest option is to press `Start` so that the manipulator will return to the Home position.

 Apart from a gamepad, it is also possible to control the manipulator using MoveIt's *MotionPlanning* plugin in the RViz.